rmholmes/rmholmes.github.io/_pages/about.md

 interested in the diapycnal overturning of the abyssal oceans and how the topography of the seafloor can influence the transformation of Antarctic Bottom Water into lighter water masses and their ultimate return to the surface.

-Coastal-trapped waves around Antarctic and Antarctic coastal subsurface warming
+* _Coastal-trapped waves around Antarctic and Antarctic coastal subsurface warming:_

 I use a range of idealised and realistic ocean models (including ROMS, MOM5, MOM6 and dedalus) combined with analysis of satellite and in-situ oceanographic data and theoretical techniques.

-This website contains my CV, publication list and a short summary of a number of research projects that I am working on or have completed (see subpages).
+This website contains my CV, publications and talks.
+I am also in the process of adding a series of summaries of completed and current research projects (TBC...).
 If you wish to know more or have any other questions, please contact me at ryan.holmes@unsw.edu.au